omkar-shelke25/ckad-killercoda/tls-ingress/step1.md

-## 🦸 CKA - Configure Ingress with TLS
+## 🦸 CKAD - Configure Ingress with TLS

 > Wait a 2 minutes for MetalLB to set up.